Building a strong brand has the potential to transform your business, but how?

 But how else can brand make a difference?

-PRICE: An effective brand has the power to influence the market price of its goods or services because of the reputation it has developed in the minds of customers.
-Why do we pay double for Starbucks coffee when we could get it much cheaper from a local independent?
+An effective brand has the power to influence the market price of its goods or services because of the reputation it has developed in the minds of customers.
+Why do we pay twice as much for Starbucks coffee when we could get it much cheaper from a local independent?
 Perhaps the ingredients may be different and the recipe more precise at Starbucks.
 But, fundamentally, their reputation and supporting brand is responsible for the premium we’re willing to pay.

-PERSONALITY: Business can be a cold, transactional world.
-At the end of the day, a successful business will sell more than it spends and most will aim to maximise profit, hit financial and customer targets and, ultimately, out grow its competitors.
+Business can be a cold, transactional world.
+At the end of the day, a successful business will sell more than it spends and most will aim to maximise profit, hit financial and customer targets and, ultimately, outgrow its competitors.
 Brand and Marketing help to soften this laser focus, adding colour to what is fundamentally a black and white practice.
 The best brands do this so well.
-Consumers are falling over themselves to buy what they’re selling, because they can engage with the brand in an emotional way.
+Consumers are falling over themselves to buy what they’re selling because they can engage with the brand in an emotional way.

-Fundamentally, we believe that powerful, meaningful and engaging brands help businesses sell more product/service.
+Fundamentally, we believe that powerful, meaningful and engaging brands help businesses sell more products or services.
 They are sold to more people, more often and probably at a higher price.
-Get the brand right and opportunities follow!
+Get the brand right and opportunities will follow!